clasp-developers/cvm/FASL.md

 * `listify-rest-args` now assigns directly to a local rather than pushing to the stack.
 * New `encell` instruction for a common lexical variable cell making operation.
+* `protect` now gets its function from the literals vector.

 ## 0.13